How to Get Your Wife Back After Divorce

 We get lazy in marriage.
 Time to step up your game.

-But here's what most advice gets wrong:
+But here's what most advice gets wrong: you can't "bring back" the old spark.

 That spark existed in a different time, with different people.

-You need to create a new spark.
-With who you both are now.
+You need to create a new spark — with who you both are now.

-What attracted her in the first place?
+What drew her to you in the first place?

-Not by faking it.
-By rediscovering it in yourself.
+Whatever it was, reconnect with that.
+Not by faking it — by rediscovering it in yourself.

 When's the last time you:

-• Sent her a text that made her smile?
+- Sent her a text that made her smile?

-• Complimented her in a way that felt genuine, not desperate?
+- Complimented her in a way that felt genuine, not desperate?

-• Made her laugh?
+- Made her laugh?

 Start small.
 Start subtle.
+Don't overdo it — that looks desperate.

 Just show her glimpses of the man she fell for.